St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 Major Indian Trails of Lower Michigan/Academy of Science, Arts and Letters, 1931

-The ancient trails had some key characteristics that the early European settlers remarked about.
+The early European settlers remarked about the ancient trails with some key characteristics.
 They were narrow rutted paths, sometimes 12 to 18 inches wide, as the Native Americans walked single file to hide their numbers.
 The paths typically crossed on high ground and ridgelines to avoid the standing water of swamps and seasonal floodplains.
-When a trail crossed a river, it was common that stepping stones were placed to denote a shallow area and assist in its crossing.
+When a trail crossed a river, it was expected that stepping stones were placed to denote a shallow area and assist in its crossing.
 Finally, these paths converged in the major native settlement areas of Saginaw, Niles, Detroit, and Ann Arbor.

-Some parts of the trail were a denoted water trails.
+Some parts of the trail were denoted as water trails.
 The St. Joseph trail terminated east of Ann Arbor, and travelers had the option of continuing on the Huron River toward Detroit.
-Likewise, the SandRidge trail on the western Thumb has a crossing at Oak Point across Saginaw Bay via Charity Island to the mouth of the Au Sable.
-A prime fishing area.
+Likewise, the SandRidge trail on the western Thumb has a crossing at Oak Point across Saginaw Bay via Charity Island to the mouth of the Au Sable, a prime fishing area.

 The legend of the St. Joseph Trail and the French Explorer LaSalle